Outback to the Top End - Adelaide to Darwin

 Arrive in Adelaide at any time.
 There are no planned activities during the day, so check into the hotel and explore the city.
 Please try to arrive before 7pm for an important group welcome meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
 If you arrive early enough, you'll have time to explore the city to visit a museum or visit a local vineyard.

-Early departure.
-Travel through the Clare Valley wine area, making a stop for another wine tasting and demonstration to learn about the development of the vineyards in the area.
-A stop at Quorn Historic town provides a nice chance to explore before going to a remote sheep station for the night.
+Early departure this morning.
+Travel through the Clare Valley wine area, making a stop for a wine tasting and demonstration to learn about the development of the vineyards in the area.
+South Australia has earned its place as one of the top wine regions in the world.
+Travel to Quorn Historic town for the night.
 Estimated travel time: 4 hours Travel distance: 350 km

 Day 3 Outback (1B,1L,1D)